What Is the Paid-In-Full Discount?

-Car insurance companies allow flexibility in how you pay your premium.
+Car insurance companies allow flexibility in paying your premium.
 You can do so monthly or with one check.
-Insurers prefer the latter and reward those who do with the paid-in-full discount.
+Insurers prefer the latter and reward those who do with a discount for paying in full.
+This is because, when you do so, it exposes them to less risk.

 When your insurer says that you have no outstanding balance, it’s referring to a six-month term.
-You may also see carriers refer to this as semi-annual.
+You may also see insurance carriers refer to this period as semi-annual.
 Others might allow you to remit quarterly.
 Most companies provide this information when you’re setting up your policy.

-Paying-In-Full vs. Making Monthly Payments
+Paying in Full vs. Monthly Payments

 It’s no secret why anyone would want to settle their account in full.
-But there are some reasons you might prefer monthly billing.
+But there are some good reasons you might prefer monthly billing.
 Here we look at the advantages and disadvantages of both methods:

 Pros: